 - Don’t feel pressured.
 Even if a salesperson is pushing hard, remember that you’re never under an obligation to purchase a mattress on the spot.
 If you need to think about it more, don’t be afraid to walk away.

 - Take advantage of sales events.
-The best time to buy a mattress in a store is usually around a holiday like Memorial Day or Labor Day.
+The best time to buy a mattress in a store is usually around a holiday like Memorial Day, Labor Day, or Black Friday.

 - Prepare to negotiate.
 Before going into the store, decide on a “walk-away number.”
 This is the price you need or else you walk away without making a purchase.
 This can empower you in your negotiation.
 You can also search for past sale prices to get a sense of how low of a price you might be able to get if you bargain effectively.